ysims/EcoNetToolkit/README.md

 ## Setup

-### MacOS: Create and activate a virtual environment
+### macOS and Linux: Create and activate a virtual environment

 In your terminal, run: